Book a 2018 holiday before 31 July and our home pick-up service is doubled to 100 miles.

 Also known as Danzig, Gdansk sits on the Baltic Coast and is home to Poland's largest seaport and a rich ship-building and maritime history.
 A focal point during World War II, the city endured heavy bombing but its legacy of Gothic, Renaissance and Hanseatic architecture has since been faithfully restored.
 Today's included city sightseeing tour with a local guide takes in highlights such as the lovely Stare Miasto Old Town.
 Later, why not join the optional trip to nearby Malbork, a town founded by Teutonic Knights in the 13th century and home to Marienberg Castle, a Gothic brick fortress considered to be one of the most striking in Europe.

 Today, head to the beautiful medieval city of Torun.
 Nestled alongside the Vistula River, Torun is famed as the birthplace of Copernicus and one of the most charming cities in Poland, maintaining a rich heritage of Gothic architecture, Hanseatic Merchant Houses and a delightful 'Starowka' Old Town with UNESCO World Heritage status.
 Enjoy an included sightseeing tour before continuing to Poznan on the banks of the Warta River.
 A 1,000-year-old city with ancient markets and bazaar, Poznan has a wonderful mix of Gothic and Baroque architecture, including a 10th-century cathedral, the Dzialynski Palace, 16th-century town hall clock and a fine opera house.
+The included city sightseeing tour takes in many of the local highlights.

 Your first stop today is the monastery of Jasna Gora near Czestochowa, which houses the famous painting of the 'Black Madonna', venerated as the 'Queen of Poland' and the country's national symbol.
 This afternoon, continue to Krakow, Poland's cultural capital, for two nights.